PatrickMatthiesen/game-programming-25/exercises/E00_introduction.md

 	- https://wiki.libsdl.org/SDL3/CategoryRect

 ## 00.0 Hello SDL (Live Coding)
-We will be togheter a simple interactive application with SDL, from scratch.
+We will be together a simple interactive application with SDL, from scratch.
 We will focus on the basics:
 - main loop
 - logging and timing
 - displaying a window